Ethan-LWT/Shell_script/README.md

 # Shell_script
 This is a Shell script for making our workflow become more earier.

+## What is the function actually do.
+Adding a project to Github using the command line.
+Delete a Github project using the command line.

 > How to USE it.
 1. Copy the `code` from aliasrc file, then paste the 'code' to your bashrc or zshrc file.
 2. 'source' your bashrc or zshrc file.